-Schools will receive their 2016-2017 Tentative Budgets the week of May 26, 2016 based on projected teacher allocations and average daily membership.
-Schools will be required to allocate the budget into specific objects, functions and groups the week of June 13 - 17.
-During this week, bookkeepers will have an option of entering their tentative budget into the Munis software system from their cost center or in the Building #3 Training Room F. The Tentative Budget will be available for schools to use starting June 27, 2016.
+Schools will receive their 2017-2018 Tentative Budgets the week of May 26, 2017 based on projected teacher allocations and average daily membership.
+Schools will be required to allocate the budget into specific objects, functions and groups the by June 7.
+Bookkeepers will have the option of entering the tentative budget into Munis from their cost center or in the Building #3 Training Room F June 5 -7.
+The Tentative Budget will be available for schools to use starting June 27, 2017.